5 Best Feminine Hygiene Products To Use During Periods

 Did you know that the first menstrual cup was invented as long back as 1937, just 8 years after tampon was patented?

-The monthly visit from “mother nature” brings with it a host of symptoms like cramps, bloating, nausea, and discomfort.
-But, often, due to the stigma that still surrounds menstruation, women end up not knowing enough about menstrual hygiene products.
+Natural, even essential, though menstruation is to a woman’s health and fertility, taboos and stigma surrounding it are rampant.
+Which is why a lot of women end up not knowing enough about menstrual hygiene products.
 This keeps them from finding something that works best for them.
 So here’s a list of menstrual hygiene products you could choose based on their pros and cons.

 1. Menstrual Cups